 This doesn’t just mean a steak dinner once a week and ensuring that you have meat at every meal.
 While this is still very beneficial, if you are pushing yourself hard on a regular basis then you should start using protein shakes.
 Whey protein is a very popular type of protein drink as it can help your muscles to recover much faster and therefore increase your overall power.
 [Source]

 Ideally you want to be consuming around 2g of protein per kg of body weight after each strenuous session.
 This will give your body the best chance to repair and recover, therefore helping you to gain bulk and increase your power potential.
+Buy here hight quality protein and other healthy supplements.

 Yes, you read that right.
 Fat, well unsaturated fat, is good for you and is essential in a rugby player’s diet.
 Fat carries a lot of benefits that can seriously help you in the hard contact, high intensity sport such as: